Mastercard/flow/IMPLEMENTATION_STATUS.md

 destination and configured publication ownership remain held.
 The runner passes its actual `testDir/latest` before initialization, including nested explicit report names, and advertises only during completion.
-Existing immediate indexing and initial browse behavior remain; run-owned final-only activation is still ticket 23.
+Existing immediate indexing and initial browse behavior remain for legacy callers; prepared presentation waits for successful final publication.
 Owned advertisements are withdrawn before replacement.
 An explicit output named `latest` is retained as an output access path, not mistaken for an advertisement.